ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 ### Goals

+- Introduce a new CPU Manager policy option that assigns CPU within the same grouping of L3 cache to pods and container scope.
+- Minimize the number of CPUs assignments from different L3 grouping to pods and container scope.
+- Cross-die could also decrease performance.
+Add support for multiple socket systems.

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->

 ### Non-Goals

+This proposal does not aim to modify CPU assignments for CPU Manager policy set to none.
+This does not alter the behavior of existing static policy options such as full-pcpus-only.

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion